ptomulik/puppet-bsdportconfig/README.md

 See [http://www.freebsd.org/doc/en/books/porters-handbook/makefile-naming.html](http://www.freebsd.org/doc/en/books/porters-handbook/makefile-naming.html)

-Package origins are used as primary identifiers for bsdportconfig instances.
+Port *origins* are used as primary identifiers for bsdportconfig instances.
-It's recommended to use package origins or port names to identify ports.
+It's recommended to use *origins* or *pkgnames* to identify ports.

 #### AMBIGUITY OF PORTNAMES